jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 swap in Linux works like an extended memory.
 Kernel will _page_ memory to this partition / file.
 It is enough to format one partition with **swap file system** and define it in /etc/fstab \(you will see this later in 104 modules\).

-> Note: swap size is 1 or 2 times the system memory but not more than 8GBs.
-So if you have 2GB of RAM, swap will be 4GB but if you have 6GB of RAM, it is recommended to have a 8GB swap partition.
+> Note: There is no strict formula for swap size.
+People used to say "double the ram but not more than 8GB".
+On recent machines with SSDs, some say "RAM + 2" (Hibernation + some extra ) or "RAM * 2" depends on your usage.

 **/boot**

 Older Linux systems were not able to handle HUGE disks during the boot \(say Terabytes\) so there were a separated /boot.
 It is also useful to recover broken systems or even you can make /boot read only.
 Most of the time, having 100MB for /boot is enough.
 This can be a different disk or a separated partition.

-This partition should be accessible by BIOS during the boot \(no network drive\).
+This partition should be accessible by BIOS/UEFI during the boot \(no network drive\).

+On UEFI systems, there is a /boot/efi mounthpoint called EFI (Extensible Firmware Interface) system partition or ESP.
+This contains the bootloader and kernel and should be accesible by the UEFI firmware during the boot.

 #### case one: Desktop computer